 Kill two birds with one stone and use the year’s opening to spend some quality time together and complete important tasks.
-Have you been wanting to tweak the dining room layout with the help of a new storage unit, but want to check with the rest of the family before changing the layout of the homework station and eating hub?
+Have you been wanting to change the skirting boards, or tweak the dining room layout with the help of a new storage unit, but want to check with the rest of the family before changing the layout of the homework station and eating hub?
 Pop the kettle on, sit around the table, and discuss it now!

 Long gone are the days when social media was confined to teenagers.
 These days, we all enjoy browsing these sites – and parents are no exception to this.
 Whether scrolling through Instagram ideas or perusing Pinterest boards, it is now easier than ever for parents and kids to design the home together.
 And what’s more, this activity will earn extra cool points for mums and dads everywhere.

 Top tip: Getting the home redesign right for everyone is paramount; why not heed the advice provided by Ideal Home on more ways to achieve this.